 Rosemary M. Caron, PhD, MPH

-Rosemary M. Caron, PhD, MPH, holds a doctorate in Pharmacology and Toxicology from Dartmouth College; a Master’s degree in Public Health (MPH) from Boston University School of Public Health; a Bachelor of Arts in Chemistry from Regis College; and completed a post-doctoral fellowship at the Harvard School of Public Health.
-She is currently a Professor and has held the positions of Chairperson, Director of the MPH Program, and Director of Undergraduate Studies in the Department of Health Management and Policy, College of Health and Human Services (CHHS), at the University of New Hampshire (UNH) in Durham, NH, USA.
-She is also core faculty in the UNH Master’s Program in Community Development, Policy and Practice, and the New Hampshire Leadership Education in Neurodevelopmental Disabilities (LEND) Program.
+Rosemary M. Caron, PhD, MPH, holds a doctorate in Pharmacology and Toxicology from Dartmouth College; a master’s degree in public health (MPH) from Boston University School of Public Health; a Bachelor of Arts in chemistry from Regis College; and completed a post-doctoral fellowship at the Harvard School of Public Health.
+She is the Founding Dean of the School of Healthcare Leadership at the Massachusetts General Hospital.
+Previously, she was a professor and Director of the MPH Program, and Director of Undergraduate Studies in the Department of Health Management and Policy at the University of New Hampshire (UNH).
+She was also core faculty in the UNH Master’s Program in Community Development, Policy and Practice, and the New Hampshire Leadership Education in Neurodevelopmental Disabilities (LEND) Program.
 In addition, she serves as an adjunct Professor of Pediatrics at the Geisel School of Medicine at Dartmouth via her LEND affiliation.
 Further, she is an adjunct Professor in the University of Colorado-Denver Executive MBA in Health Administration where she teaches a hybrid course in Population Health.
 Dr. Caron received the 2011 Teaching Excellence Award in CHHS and was the recipient of the 2015 Outstanding Associate Professor Award at UNH.
 She has published her research on the role for community-based participation in solving complex public health issues, educating the public health workforce, and population health as a value-based management approach in peer-reviewed journals.
 She has also edited and authored several books focused on the public health workforce and population health.
 In addition, she completed a management residency with a local community hospital in New Hampshire.